 The state of the Enable input is read to determine whether the hardware enable input or the software serial enable command should be used to enable the drive.
-If the hardware Enable input is inactive (disabled state) the system allows software to control the Enable operation via the E command.
-If at anytime during operation the Enable input goes active, the software mode is cancelled and the hardware Enable input is used for control.
-The "e" command controls the active enable state (as of version 2.4.0).
+If the hardware Enable input is open (high) the system allows software to control the Enable operation via the E command.
+If at anytime during operation the Enable input goes low, the software mode is cancelled and the hardware Enable input is used for control.
 The initialization process is now complete and the software enters main loop processing.